 |< average||average ±10%||> average|

-This table combines the most relevant indicators in order to provide a better overview of Member States' compliance in transposing the Single Market directives.
-The table shows that less than one third of the Member States perform better than the EU average when all the indicators are taken into account: Denmark, Germany, Estonia, Greece, France, Malta, Portugal and Finland.
+This table combines the most relevant indicators to provide a better overview of Member States’ compliance in transposing the single market directives.
+The table shows that about a third of Member States (10) performed better than the EU average when all indicators are taken into account (Denmark, Estonia, Greece, France, Italy, Cyprus, Lithuania, Malta, Portugal and Slovenia).
+That is twice as many as last year.

 Indicator : Long-overdue directives (2 years or more)